BA in Anthropology/Sociology - Sociology Track

 - SYA 4011 – Social Theory

 Upper Division Department Electives (12 credits; must be 3000-level or higher)

 - One upper-division anthropology course (ANT)

-- One upper-division geography course(GEA/GEO) - GEO 3510, Earth Resources, offered by the Department of Earth & Environment, is a natural sciences course that cannot be taken to fulfill this requirement.
+- One upper-division geography course(GEA/GEO) - GEO 3510, Earth Resources, offered by the Department of Earth & Environment, is a natural sciences course that should not be taken to fulfill this requirement).